Refinance Your Chicago Mortgage

 Refinancing can be very beneficial for you when the initial fixed-rate period for your Adjustable-Rate Mortgage (ARM) ends.

-Once the fixed period for your ARM is over, you may choose to refinance into another ARM, refinance to a Fixed-Rate loan, or even sell your home.
+Once the fixed period for your ARM is over, you may choose to refinance into a Fixed-Rate loan, or even sell your home.

 4) Cash Out / Debt Consolidation